-Mr. Eros Uthman-Olukokun is the proud, newly appointed Assistant Principal of the Andrew Hamilton School.
-Mr. Uthman-Olukokun began his career with the School District of Philadelphia in 2009 as a mathematic’s educator.
-During his nine year tenure in education, he has served as a secondary educator, a High School Math Department Chair, a Mathematics Instructional Coach, a Varsity Football Coach, an Adjunct College Professor and now as an Assistant Principal.
-In addition to this, Mr. Uthman is a four time Lindback Award Nominee for Exemplary Teaching.
+AP Eros Uthman-Olukokun is the proud Assistant Principal of the Andrew Hamilton School.
+AP Uthman-Olukokun began his career with the School District of Philadelphia in 2009 as a mathematic’s educator.
+During his nine year tenure in education, he has served as a secondary educator, a High School Math Department Chair, a Mathematics Instructional Coach, a Varsity Football Coach, an Adjunct College Professor at the University of Pennsylvania, and now as an Assistant Principal.
+In addition to this, AP Uthman-Olukokun is a four time Lindback Award Nominee for Exemplary Teaching.
 His passion for supporting the youth has been a constant throughout his career.
-He is eager to continue supporting Principal Smith and the Andrew Hamilton School community in creating a dynamic learning community full of inquiry and a joy for learning.
-Mr. Uthman-Olukokun holds a Master’s Degree in School Counseling and a Bachelor’s Degree in Secondary Education & Mathematics.
-His School Leadership credentials were awarded from the University of Pennsylvania.
+He is eager to continue supporting Principal Rothmiller and the Andrew Hamilton School community in creating a dynamic learning community full of inquiry and a joy for learning.
+AP Uthman-Olukokun holds a Master’s Degree in School Counseling and a Bachelor’s Degree in Secondary Education & Mathematics.
+Additionally, his School Leadership credentials were awarded from the University of Pennsylvania.

 Brian Marc Rogers joined the School District of Philadelphia in 2001 after serving several years in the corporate world in the capacity of operations manager and focusing in the areas of human resources and staff training and development.
 Throughout his tenure with the district, Mr. Rogers has had the opportunity to serve Philadelphia students as a teacher servicing each grade from kindergarten through grade eight in the areas of Math, English Language Arts, Science and Social Studies.
 Mr. Rogers has also contributed to school academic and cultural success for the past ten years functioning in the school leadership roles of Dean of Students, Dean of Climate and Culture, School Based Teacher Leader for Math and English Language Arts, Math Academic Lead Coach and School Based Data Coordinator.
 Mr. Rogers has a passion for mentorship and is driven by high academic performance expectation and his desire to help create the best school learning environment for students, families and staff members.
 Mr. Rogers holds a Bachelor’s of Science from Temple University and a Master’s of Science in Education from Saint Joseph University.
 He lives by the educational philosophy that, “as educators we must reach our children before we can effectively teach our children.”